Peggy Cooper Cafritz: Elementary school

 Cafritz was raised Catholic in the segregated Jim Crow South.
 As a child, she attended a Catholic elementary school for Black children.

-Cafritz traces her love of art back to her childhood, at least to the age of seven or eight, when she was mesmerized by her parents' print of the painting Bottle and Fishes by Georges Braque, a French cubist.
-She studied it closely, rearranging elements of the painting in her head, and, as she got older, making up stories based on it.
-Her mother furthered this appreciation of visual art by having Cafritz sit with her and look through coffee table books on art.
-Around this time, she also developed a love of reading from both the library of children's books kept in the family room, as well as from sneaking into her father's private library, which was filled with classics of the Western canon as well as books by and about Black people.
+Cafritz traced her love of art to her childhood, at least to the age of seven or eight, when she was mesmerized by her parents' print of the painting Bottle and Fishes by Georges Braque, a French cubist.
+She studied it closely, rearranging elements of the painting in her mind, and, as she grew older, inventing stories based on it.
+Her mother furthered this appreciation of visual art by sitting with her as they looked through coffee-table books on art.
+Around this time, she developed a love of reading, both from the library of children's books kept in the family room, and from sneaking into her father's private library, which was filled with classics of the Western canon, as well as books by and about Black people.
 Reading James Baldwin's Notes of a Native Son as a child was a formative experience.
-It introduced her to the idea that one could both love the United States and criticize it, "a license which I would use for the rest of my life."
+It introduced her to the idea that one could both love the United States and negatively criticize it, "a license which I would use for the rest of my life."

-In the sixth grade, Cafritz had the opportunity to meet Martin Luther King Jr. With her father, she attended a talk King gave while promoting his book Stride Toward Freedom: The Montgomery Story.
-Afterward, Dr. King came to her family's home and signed a copy of his book for Cafritz, saying "that I should aspire to be a quiet, strategic leader like my dad."
+In sixth grade, Cafritz had the opportunity to meet Martin Luther King Jr. With her father, she attended a talk King gave while promoting his book Stride Toward Freedom: The Montgomery Story.
+Afterward, Dr. King came to her family's home and signed a copy of his book for her, saying "that I should aspire to be a quiet, strategic leader like my dad."

-At the age of 10, Cafritz was sent to a Catholic summer camp in Michigan, where she was the only Black camper.
+At age 10, Cafritz was sent to a Catholic summer camp in Michigan, where she was the only Black camper.
 Her father sent here there knowingly, believing it was important for her to get to know the white world.
-There she was the only camper put into a cabin alone, and she faced racist pranks, such as when other campers would tell her her mother had to come to visit, only for Cafritz to encounter another camper's Black maid.
-When she called home crying, her father told her she needed to learn how to deal with such racism, because it would happen to her all her life.
-She was sent back there again the following year.
+There she was the only camper put into a cabin alone, and she faced racist pranks, such as when other campers would tell her her mother had to come to visit, only for her to encounter another camper's Black maid.
+When she called home crying, her father told her she needed to learn how to deal with such racism, because she would encounter it her all her life.
+She was sent again the following year.